springload/frontend-starter-kit/docs/javascript.md

+The reason why the heading _'Project Structure'_ is in `JavaScript.md` is because it's related to Webpack which uses JavaScript.
 # JavaScript (TypeScript) / Node

 > JavaScript should be readable, modular, and splittable.

 ## Project Structure

-The reason why the heading _'Project Structure'_ is in JavaScript is because it's often related to Webpack which uses JavaScript.

 Generally speaking we like [Mono-repos](https://danluu.com/monorepo/) rather than Multi-repos.